moon-home/WebDevBackbone/WebAppPHP_UniversityMichigan/ClassNotes.md

 This course is taught by [Charles Severance](https://en.wikipedia.org/wiki/Charles_Severance) on Coursera.
 He also teaches several topics on Lynda/LinkedIn.
-I enjoy his classes.
+I love his style.

 #### 2019-07-15